CS 303E: Spring, 2025

 Weekly Worksheets and Practice Problems:

-A former TA Dewayne Benson put together some worksheets that will provide additional practice.
+TA Dewayne Benson has put together some worksheets that will provide additional practice.
 The good thing about these is that they ask some questions similar to what you'll encounter on the exams.
 This is unlike the quizzes, which strictly cover programming questions.
 It is suggested that you try these worksheets as we post them.
 They won't be collected, but feel free to ask questions on Ed about any items on which you're having problems.There is no worksheet for Week1.

 Week2 Worksheet.